tck16066/utils/README.md

 # utils
 Tools and utilities I own or have legally copied.
+Can be licensed differently with express, written permission of author.